 About

 Denise Newton lives in the beautiful Blue Mountains of New South Wales, Australia – lands of the Dharug and Gundungurra nations.
-She has written a memoir, short stories and poems, and is currently working on her first novel: historical fiction inspired by real life characters from her own family history.
+She has written a memoir, short stories and poems, and is currently working on a major family history project.
 She is fascinated by history and the way we are shaped by the places and times in which we live.

 Denise’s short story The Bitterness of their Woe won first prize in the 2021 E.M.Fletcher Writing Award.
 The judges commented: